11ways/janeway/README.md

         // The height of the autocomplete popup "height"  : 6
     },
+    "scroll": {
+        // How much should be scrolled when using the mousewheel "step": 5,
+    },
     // When using janeway to start a script
     "execbin": {
         // Evaluate the files?
 (If false, then they are executed using `require`)